Lunchtime: The History of Science on the School Food Tray

 Hach Gallery

-On view from September 2024 through August 2025, this exhibition offers a novel historical perspective on efforts to feed children in U.S. schools.
+On view through January 2026, this exhibition offers a novel historical perspective on efforts to feed children in U.S. schools.
+Visitors will also learn about the unique and important Philadelphia connection in jumpstarting a national conversation around children’s access to food in the early 1900s.

 Exhibition Opening